-- Using medications to control withdrawal is almost always recommended over managing withdrawal without medication. - Specifically, buprenorphine and methadone can be started immediately to treat opioid withdrawal, following the ASAM or SAMHSA guidelines (see the Resources section). - When participants try to quit "cold turkey," it can lead to risky complications, stronger cravings, and continued use, potentially leading to overdose and death. - Withdrawal management on its own is not a treatment method.
+- Using medications to control withdrawal is almost always recommended over managing withdrawal without medication. - When participants try to quit "cold turkey," it can lead to risky complications, stronger cravings, and continued use, overdose, and death.

+Withdrawal management on its own is not a treatment method.
 It may cause strong cravings, which can lead to continued use.
-In addition, the risk of
+In addition, the risk of death from fatal overdose is markedly increased after withdrawal management due to the loss of tolerance and high likelihood of return to use.